-- 1. Above Ground Systems. - a) Where an access road is required adjacent to a channel, an additional easement area of a minimum width of fifteen (15) feet shall be provided.
+- 1. Above Ground Systems. - Where an access road is required adjacent to a channel, an additional easement area of a minimum width of fifteen (15) feet shall be provided.
 The maximum cross slope shall be 5 percent.
-All access roads adjacent to improved channels shall be located within the drainage easement. - b) Fences may not be placed across positive overflow flumes or other surface drainage features, such as swales. - c) No driveways, sidewalks, patios, etc. shall be placed in a drainage easement except where the easement is a public or private open space or park, pedestrian and vehicle access may be provided as determined by the City Engineer or his designee.
+All access roads adjacent to improved channels shall be located within the drainage easement. - 2.
+No driveways, sidewalks, patios, etc. shall be placed in a drainage easement except where the easement is a public or private open space or park, pedestrian and vehicle access may be provided as determined by the City Engineer or his designee.